 Our Foundation

-The International Foundation for Dermatology (IFD) was created in 1987 to carry out the humanitarian work of the ILDS, and supports projects in Africa, Asia Pacific and South America.
-The IFD is critical to helping ILDS achieve its goal of #SkinHealth4theWorld.
+The International Foundation for Dermatology (IFD) was created in 1987 by the ILDS to improve skin health in areas of low resource.
+It supports projects all over the world including Africa, Asia Pacific and South America.
+The IFD is critical to helping ILDS achieve its goal of ‘Skin Health for the World’.

-In 2022 alone, the IFD distributed $ 500,000 in funding and worked with a global network of partners to support skin health initiatives in low-resource areas worldwide that are available, accessible and effective for all patients, regardless of ethnicity, disability or social background.
-Key projects include the Regional Dermatology Training Centre in Tanzania and the Community Skin Health journal, as well as projects in Argentina, Cambodia and Mexico to name a few.
+In 2024 alone, the IFD is distributing $ 500,000 in funding and worked with a global network of partners to support skin health initiatives in low-resource areas worldwide that are available, accessible and effective for all patients, regardless of ethnicity, disability or social background.
+Key projects include the Regional Dermatology Training Centre in Tanzania and the Community Skin Health journal, as well as Grants Programmes supporting projects across 14 countries, spanning Africa, North America, South America, and Asia.

 Together with our Members, Partners and project leaders, we work to deliver projects that have a meaningful impact on the lives of dermatology patients around the world, particularly those in under-served communities